-- The decision to close a school will be made as soon as possible by the Superintendent of Schools or his/her designee. - The emergency school closing announcement will be carried on all local television channels, website scit.org, and the District's electronic communication system.
+- The decision to close a school will be made as soon as possible by the Superintendent of Schools or his/her designee. - The emergency school closing announcement will be carried on all local television channels in addition to the District's website and electronic communication system.